symbiote-library/silverstripe-wordpressconnector/README.md

 *  The External Content module.
 *  The SilverStripe Blog Module is required for importing blog posts.

+## Installation Instructions
+*  Ensure the External Content module is installed
+*  Place this directory in the root of your SilverStripe site, making sure it is named "wordpressconnector".
+*  Run example.com/dev/build on your site to re-build the database.

 ## Project Links
 *  [GitHub Project Page](https://github.com/ajshort/silverstripe-wordpressconnector)
 *  [Issue Tracker](https://github.com/ajshort/silverstripe-wordpressconnector/issues)